Garmin Edge 850 vs. Hammerhead Karoo 3: Which One to Buy?

 Accuracy

-Thanks to the Multi-Band GNSS system, which enables simultaneous reception of satellite signals across multiple frequency bands and global systems, both head units should be pretty accurate.
+Thanks to the Multi-Band GNSS system, which enables simultaneous reception of satellite signals across multiple frequency bands and global systems, both units should be quite accurate.
 However, this technology alone can’t guarantee the same level of accuracy between two competing devices.
-So, how was the reality?
+So, what was the reality?

 I usually test bike computers on my favorite forest segment, but this time, I used Karoo 3 near Lake Como in Italy.
-It was not as accurate as I would expect, especially in densely forested areas.
-Unfortunately, I have not tested them side by side.
+It was not as accurate as I expected, especially in densely forested areas.
+Unfortunately, I haven’t tested them side by side.
 Such testing could reveal that Edge 850 would also struggle in that area.
-Anyway, most of the time, the accuracy is good enough.
-Still, at least based on the rides I’ve done, Edge 850 seems to be more accurate.
+In any case, the accuracy is generally good enough.
+Based on my testing, the Edge 850 appears more accurate.

 Winner: Edge 850